Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2018-07-23-Tensorflow's_Neural_Network_Convolution.md

 ---
 layout: post
-title: How to do padding in Tensorflwo
+title: How to do padding in Tensorflow
 subtitle: There are two types of padding, SAME and VALID
 category: Tensorflow
 tags: [tensorflow]